MitchStonehocker/stripe-cs-101/README.md

 # stripe-cs-101
-This repository demonstrates a bare-bones Stripe implementation.
+This repository demonstrates a bare-bones Stripe implementation using React & Node.